MarcoMeinardi/spwn/README.md

 	- help:
 	    Print this message
 	- ionly:
-		Create the interaction functions, without doing any analisy
+		Create the interaction functions, without doing any analysis
 ```

 If the files have weird namings (such as the libc name not starting with